cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 2. Installing WSL, Ubuntu and Git for Linux

 	2.1 Check versions for WSL, Ubuntu, and Git
-	 Open Powershell As Admin and Ck wsl version (mp4)

 	2.2.
 Uninstall WSL/Ubuntu (Optional)